 Explore Planet Earth’s diverse environments & ecosystems, from rainforests to cities

-Sharks are often one of the more misunderstood creatures of the deep blue sea, for years demonised by movies.
+Sharks are often one of the more misunderstood creatures of the sea, for years demonised by movies.
 This talk explores why sharks are in fact an essential part of the ocean's ecosystem and how our own future is dependent on saving them.

 We often hear about nature vs nurture, but did you know that science can pinpoint specific personality traits that can be traced to the environment we grew up in?
 How much of our adult personality has its roots in not who we were born, but where?

 More than 75% of sea creatures produce their own light.
 How do they do it, and what can we learn from this incredible marine firework display?

 The Sharing Economy is challenging the West's traditional view of ownership, but other ways of thinking about property and possession have existed for millennia.
 What do they look like?